musheeza018/fluxwebsite/content/en/flux/installation/configuration/multitenancy.md

 ---
 title: "Flux multi-tenancy"
 linkTitle: "Multi-tenancy lockdown"
-description: "How to configure Flux multi-tenancy lockdown."
+description: "How to configure Flux multi-tenancy lockdown"
-weight: 40
+weight: 12
 ---

 Flux allows different organizations and/or teams to share the same Kubernetes control plane; this is